History of autism: Autistic people before "autism"

-Early descriptions of autistic symptoms
+Early descriptions of Autistic behaviors

 Around 1810, French psychiatrist Jean-Étienne Dominique Esquirol defined the condition of monomania.
 He published about it in 1827.
 It was centred on the contemporary concept of the fixed idea (idée fixe), a single subject of obsession in an otherwise healthy mind.
-Autistic people often will have strong fixations on certain topics or objects.
+Autistic people often have strong fixations on certain topics or objects.

+Echolalia is the practice of repeating other people's words without explicit awareness.
+The French doctor Jean Marc Gaspard Itard coined the term in 1825.

 French psychiatrist Jean-Pierre Falret first defined the term stereotypy in 1864.
 He used it to refer to the repeated expression of an idea by certain mental patients.
 The term later became used to include repeated physical acts as well, and later still became mainly used for this.
-These acts when performed by autistic people are now more commonly known as stimming.
+These acts when performed by autistic people are now usually considered stimming (and sometimes secondary stereotypic movement disorder).

+Austrian psychiatrist Richard von Krafft-Ebing pioneered understanding of obsessional thought in an 1867 work.

 In 1877, British doctor John Down used the term developmental retardation to describe conditions including what would be considered autism today.

-Also in 1877, German doctor Adolf Kussmaul defined the condition aphasia voluntaria - when people choose not to speak.
+Also in 1877, German doctor Adolf Kussmaul defined the condition aphasia voluntaria – when people choose not to speak.
 Some people considered to have aphasia voluntaria may have been autistic and non-verbal.

 In 1887, John Down gave a lecture which describes idiots savants, people whose mental abilities were generally poor, but who had strong abilities in a particular area.
 He notes that "In none of the cases of 'idiot savant' have I been able to trace any history of a like faculty in the parents or in the brothers and sisters..."

+The term obsessive neurosis was first used by Austrian psychiatrist Sigmund Freud in 1894.
+This concept became adopted in English speaking countries, eventually becoming obsessive-compulsive disorder.

+French doctor Édouard Brissaud defined the condition of auto-echolalia (repeating one's own words without explicit awareness) in 1899.
+This later became known as palilalia.

 French psychiatrist Pierre Janet published the book Les Obsessions et la Psychasthénie (The obsessions and psychasthenia) in 1903.
 It included the newly defined condition of psychasthenia, which became a prototype of Carl Jung's later introverted personality type, and was believed by Grunya Sukhareva to be a component of schizoid psychopathy in childhood.

 German sociologist Georg Simmel wrote about urban sensory overload in his 1903 essay "The Metropolis and Mental Life".

 The concepts of interoception and proprioception were introduced in 1906 by British neurophysiologist Charles Sherrington.
 Interoception describes the sensory system that receives internal information from the body.
 (Autistic people's minds are sometimes less good at receiving this information than non-autistic people, particularly when children or experiencing sensory overload.
 Sometimes interoceptive signals in autistic people are louder than are typical in non-autistic people.)
 Proprioception describes the system that senses the position and location of muscles, tendons and joints.
 (Autistic people's minds can be less good at receiving this information than non-autistic people).